rehabstudio/animixer/README.md

 Click "BUILD" on the Dialogflow card, and follow the flow to create a new Dialogflow agent.

 When your agent is created, click on the gear icon to get to the "Export and Import" tab.
-You can then compress the dialogflow_agent folder from this repo into a zip file, and then import it.
+You can find the dialogflow_agent/animixer.zip file and then import it.
 You should then see all of Safari Mixer’s Intents and Entities in your project.

 [Here](https://dialogflow.com/docs/getting-started/basics) is some more info about how Dialogflow works in general.